john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 # Data Analysis with Pandas and Jupyter Notebooks

+Several of the scientists I know and most of the data scientists I know use Pandas paired with Jupyter Notebooks for all their data analysis.
+Separately they are great tools, but together they create an amazingly expressive, friendly environment for analyzing data extremely quickly.
+Working soley with these two tools is such a common paradigm we need to least try it for at least one lecture.

 ## Installation

-Like most of the libraries used in our "special topics" lectures, `pandas` and `Jupyter` do not come standard with Python and will have to be installed.
+Like most of the libraries used in our "special topics" lectures, `pandas` and `Jupyter` do not come standard with Python and will have to be installed separately.
 Please check the official [SciPy Stack Install Guide](http://www.scipy.org/install.html).
 For Linux and Mac, the installation is merely a single line of `apt-get`.
 For Windows, pre-built installers are provided.

 #### Anaconda